PranjalSahu/DRIL/README.md

 # DRIL
 ___________________________________
 **denoise_projection-script-only.py**
+For performing the denoising of dicom projections.
 ___________________________________
-For performing the denoising of dicom projections.<br>

 Arguments to the script<br>
 **--input**=Path of input projections.<br>
 **--output**=Path to save the denoised projections.<br>